akstuhl/deprogramming/listening.md

 title: Listening syllabus
 ---

-{% include stream.html %}

-This stream, for now, features selections from the listening syllabus in random order.
-It plays on a [π-box](https://p-node.org/documentation/pibox/what-is-a-pibox).
-{: .stream-footer }

 {% assign reversed = site.listening | sort: "year" | reverse %}
 {% assign sorted = reversed | sort: "pin" | reverse %}
 {% for item in sorted %}